cournape/talkbox/doc/src/intro.rst

 Introduction
 ============

-Talkbox is a set of python modules to extend basic numpy/scipy capabilities for signal and speech/audio processing.
-The focus is on getting python implementation for every used algorithm, with optional C code where it makes sense, so that it can be used both as a reference for algorithms (python code) and reasonably sized problems (C code).
+The following document describes how to use the talkbox scikits for signal processing.
+The document assumes basic knowledge of signal processing (Fourier Transform, Linear Time Invariant systems).

+Talkbox is set of python modules for speech/signal processing.
+The following features are planned before a 1.0 release:

+    * Spectrum estimation related functions: both parametic (lpc, high resolution methods like music and co), and non-parametric (Welch, periodogram)
+    * Fourier-like transforms (DCT, DST, MDCT, etc...)
+    * Basic signal processing tasks such as resampling
+    * Speech related functionalities: mfcc, mel spectrum, etc..
+    * More as it comes

+The goal of this toolbox is to be a sandbox for features which may end up in scipy at some point.
+I also want talkbox to be useful for both research and educational purpose.
+As such, a requirement is to have a pure python implementation for everything, with optional C/C++/Lisp for speed: reading signal processing in C is no fun, and neither is waiting for your mfcc computation one hour before ICASSP submission deadline :).

 Prerequisites
 -------------